Meet Our Mental Health Team

 Chavon is a Licensed Clinical Professional Counselor from the University of Central Oklahoma.
 Chavon has treated children ages six and up, teens, young adults, and adults battling addiction, depression, anxiety, autism, ADHD, mood disorders, low self-esteem, trauma, LGBTQ+ concerns, and navigating the many life changes that one may experience.

-Note: Ms. McMillian works remotely providing Telehealth services.
+Note: Ms. McMillian works remotely, providing Telehealth services and our School-Based program.

 Gabriella uses cognitive behavioral therapy and person-centered techniques to help individuals achieve their mental health goals.
 Gabriella has a strong passion for helping others through their journey of healing and growth.